Alexa M. Salsbury

 I am a graduate researcher at Virginia Tech studying Guanine-quadruplex (GQ) structures via molecular dynamics (MD).
 MD is a computer simulation method employed to provide insight into molecular properties and assemblies of healthy and diseased molecules in complex biological environments.
 The work performed in our lab is considered to be theoretical and fundamental science, but provides essential information for novel therapeutic development and the elucidation of disease mechanisms.
 Such research contributes to quality of health and can have lasting impacts on science and health.
 This, the potential influence of our work, motivates me to be an efficient researcher and advocate for scientific research opportunities.
 Through graduate education, I plan to expand my knowledge of biochemistry, biophysics, computational biochemistry, computer aided drug design and sharpen my presentation, writing, and academic mentoring skills.
 Joining Limper Science will provide a framework for cross-sector collaboration, mentorship, and support that can allow me to become better researcher, professional, and mentor.

 As mentioned above, I believe a large problem FGCSs face is a lack of adequate support systems.
 Many FGCSs work through their academic career without a personal role model and struggle to connect with peers and/or find guidance in difficult situations.
 Without relatable role models and foundational support, small setbacks can feel enormous, leading to a lack of confidence.
 This can be discouraging and impede success.
 Therefore, creating a network between FGCSs and establishing supportive, academic relationships can be positive for all individuals involved.
-With that being said, please feel free to reach out to me with at any time!
+With that being said, please feel free to reach out to me at any time!